clementine_core/states/

 56 witness: Witness,

-59 /// This duty is sent after a kickoff is detected and added to the state manager.
+58 /// This duty is sent after a kickoff is detected and the LCP of the block height that contains the kickoff is processed.

-60 /// It includes the kickoff data so that the owner can add the relevant txs to the tx sender.
+59 /// It includes the relevant data so that the owner can check if the kickoff is malicious.

 63 deposit_data: DepositData,

-66 /// This duty is only sent if a kickoff was challenged.
+68 /// This duty is sent when a new kickoff state machine starts.

-73 /// This duty is only sent if a kickoff was challenged.
+76 /// This duty is sent after a kickoff is detected to be challenged.

 79 kickoff_data: KickoffData,